JuliaCI/BenchmarkTools.jl/doc/manual.md

 You can pass the following keyword arguments to `@benchmark`, `@benchmarkable`, and `run` to configure the execution process:

 - `samples`: The number of samples to take.
 Execution will end if this many samples have been collected.
-Defaults to `300`.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.samples = 300`.
 - `seconds`: The number of seconds budgeted for the benchmarking process.
 The trial will terminate if this time is exceeded (regardless of `samples`), but at least one sample will always be taken.
 In practice, actual runtime can overshoot the budget by the duration of a sample.
-Defaults to `5.0`.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.seconds = 5`.
 - `evals`: The number of evaluations per sample.
 For best results, this should be kept consistent between trials.
 A good guess for this value can be automatically set on a benchmark via `tune!`, but using `tune!` can be less consistent than setting `evals` manually.
-Defaults to `1`.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.evals = 1`.
 - `gctrial`: If `true`, run `gc()` before executing this benchmark's trial.
-Defaults to `true`.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.gctrial = true`.
 - `gcsample`: If `true`, run `gc()` before each sample.
-Defaults to `false`.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.gcsample = false`.
 - `time_tolerance`: The noise tolerance for the benchmark's time estimate, as a percentage.
-This is utilized after the execution stage, when analyzing results.
-Defaults to `0.05` (5%).
+This is utilized after benchmark execution, when analyzing results.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.time_tolerance = 0.05`.
 - `memory_tolerance`: The noise tolerance for the benchmark's memory estimate, as a percentage.
-This is utilized after the execution stage, when analyzing results.
-Defaults to `0.05` (5%).
+This is utilized after benchmark execution, when analyzing results.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.memory_tolerance = 0.01`.

 To change the default values of the above fields, one can mutate the fields of `BenchmarkTools.DEFAULT_PARAMETERS`, for example: